Aidunlin/MeanScout/README.md

 ## Options

-Clicking the gear icon next to the template name and location will reveal useful options for MeanScout.
+Clicking the MeanScout logo will reveal useful options for MeanScout.
 (Make sure to tell your scouts they probably shouldn't mess with these).

-- The location setting is useful for reminding scouts which robot they will focus on.
-It will also change some UI elements to the location's alliance color.
-- Click Download Surveys to download currently saved surveys.
-This will also clear the surveys from the app's `localStorage`.
+- Set which robot location will be scouted, only used to remind scouts which robot they are scouting.
+- Download surveys and clear the in-app survey storage (prevents duplicate surveys if you download more than once).
-- The template selector changes templates.
-When you change templates, It will detect any saved surveys from the previous template and download them automatically.
+- Change templates and download any saved surveys from the previous template.
-- The next three buttons relate to templates: copy the JSON text of the current template, type/paste new templates in (templates with same name can be replaced), and remove custom templates.
+- Add a new template (templates with same name can be replaced).
+- Copy the JSON text of the current template.
+- Remove the current template (the example can't be removed).

 ## Templates